Medical Detoxification Unit

 The Farnum Center’s Medical Detoxification offers 24-hour medically monitored care and supervision provided by a professional staff consisting of a medical director, nurses, Master Level Alcohol and Drug counselors and Licensed Mental Health clinicians and an admission coordinator.

 The Medical Detoxification will serve persons 18 and older needing help to safely and medically stop using alcohol and other drugs.
-The average length of stay will be 3-7 days.
-The cost of treatment can be through insurance or private pay.
+Days needed in detox range from 5-7 days with the average length of stay being 6 days.
+The daily rate of treatment is $600.
+The cost of treatment may be covered through insurance or private pay.
 A written order from the primary doctor regarding all the medications the client is currently taking is necessary.

 Once screened and accepted a specific medical treatment plan will be developed according to the established protocols for each drug and/or combination they are using.
 Part of the protocol is the frequency of monitoring of withdrawal symptoms.
 If problems are detected and a medical emergency is a possibility the patient would be transferred to CMC for any intervention that may be needed; this is not covered by Farnum Center.